miragespace/rmc/README.md

 - Mailgun: For outbound SMTP sending passwordless token emails
 - Sentry: For error monitoring
 - Stripe: For Usage-Based Billing
+- Cloudflare: For API endpoint security

 ## TODO

 1. ~~Structual logging with zap~~

-2. Add hooks to manage instances
+2. ~~Add hooks to manage instances~~ Dependency injection

 3. Refactor error handling into a package